Goal Setting: “Measurable” shouldn't mean “Miserable”

 It seems intuitive that the Task “buy fresh ingredients” is important, but what’s the impact we’re expecting as a result of fresh ingredients?
 A few possibilities:

-• Fresh ingredients will make the pizza taste better,
+- Fresh ingredients will make the pizza

-• Fresh ingredients might make it healthier (or healthy-ish?)
+better, - Fresh ingredients might make it

 Example Task #2: Why “watch 200 pizza-related shows on Netflix?”

-While Netflix surely has 200 full episodes of celebrity / comedian chefs sampling the best pizza from Antartica to Atlantis, spending 100+ hours watching Netflix seems like a circuitous route to baking the greatest pizza in the world.
+While Netflix surely has 200 full episodes of celebrity / comedian chefs sampling the best pizza from Antartica to Atlantis, spending 100+ hours watching Netflix seems like a circuitous route to baking the greatest pizza in the world

 But let’s go with it.
 Remember, the tasks we first think of are just our subconscious’ weird way to point us to the Outcomes that matter.
 So what are the positive impacts we might expect from binge-watching cooking shows?

-• Cooking shows help us identify “unknown unknowns” in making pizza
+- Cooking shows help us identify “unknown unknowns” in making pizza

-• Shows help us understand the different varieties of pizza (and nuances to the craft of pizza making)
+- Shows help us understand the different varieties of pizza (and nuances to the craft of pizza making)

-• It’ll help us learn new techniques without re-inventing the wheel
+- It’ll help us learn new techniques without re-inventing the wheel

 We’re getting closer, but these still feel distant.
 So let’s ask “why?” again.

-• How will “identifying ‘unknown unknowns’” help us bake the greatest pizza in the world?
+?
 So that we’re not surprised when we try to make the pizza for ourselves.
 If we invite our friends over for pizza, we want to feel confident we can serve something edible.
-We want a reliable process for baking the pizza.
+We want areliable process

-• How will “not reinventing the wheel” help us bake the greatest pizza in the world?
+?
 It means we don’t need to spend 30 years learning the tricks for ourselves, we can just learn from the great pizza chefs who came before us.
 We don’t want to spend a million years learning to do this.

 Aha!
 Now we’ve got some real Outcomes… the Task “Watch 200 pizza cooking shows on Netflix” is really about: learning a reliable process, baking tasty pizza and learning quickly.